seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_pdf.md

 //ST: !
 Imagine you are interested in the female characters of the novel "Les Miserables".

-- you are interested in these characters and the relations among them
+- you are interested in female characters and the relations among them
 - you are interested in the relations between female characters and male characters
 - you are *not* interested in the relations between male characters

-How to make only female characters visible, their relations (to female and male characters) and only those?
+How to display this?

 //ST: !
 The MASK operator applied on the gender partition filter enables you to: